 Please help us send Hope and Mary to camp, any amount you choose to give will make a difference.
 Thank you for your support – This summer let’s get kids outside again.
 Let’s Send Kids to Camp!

 At Moorelands Kids, our vision is to empower kids to transform their lives.
-It costs $1,530 to send a child to Moorelands Camp for a week.
+It costs $1,530 to send a child to Moorelands’ virtual camp.
 Please make a donation today to help send a child to camp this summer.
 Any amount you choose to give will make a difference!

 *Please note, the family’s names have been changed to protect their privacy.